nikhilraghav29/MK-SGC-SC/README.md

 ```bash
 python experiment_ami.py hparams/ecapa_tdnn_ami.yaml
 ```

 ## License
 This project is licensed under the MIT License.
 The full terms of the MIT License can be found in the LICENSE.md file at the root of this project.

-## License
-This project is licensed under the MIT License.
-The full terms of the MIT License can be found in the LICENSE.md file at the root of this project.